Discover Aichi, the "Kingdom of Manufacturing," through Museums

 15 minutes for a museum-wide tour (including lecture time)

-*Please check the museum's website for more information on these experiences.
+*Check the museum's website for more information

 The theater offers three seven-minute scenic flights: a Nature Flight that takes you around vibrant nature areas, a Historical Flight that shows you how airplanes have evolved, and a Fan Flight that takes you around popular spots in Aichi Prefecture.